Transfer Admissions Requirements

 Pratt requires that every student complete at least 48 semester credits at this institution and the last 32 credits must be taken in final sequence to earn any undergraduate degree.
 This requirement limits the number of transfer credits allowed to transfer into any undergraduate program.
 For instance the Bachelors of Fine Arts programs require 134 credits so the maximum number for credits allowed to transfer is 86.
 The Bachelors of Architecture program requires 170 credits, so the maximum allowed to transfer into this program is 122.

-Evaluation of Credit: In order to receive credit for the first year in your major, you must submit work from the courses in Pratt's first year program.
-For example, in Art and Design: to place as a sophomore, you must have taken classes similar to the foundation year curriculum to receive credit and you must submit work from each studio.
+In order to place above freshman level, you must submit a portfolio of work from courses similar to Pratt's first year program.
+For example, in Art and Design: to place as a sophomore, you must have taken classes similar to the foundation year curriculum to receive credit, and you must submit work from each studio course taken.
 To receive credit for the sophomore year, you must include examples from your major if you took major classes that reflect Pratt's second-year.
-Architecture portfolios should reflect work from Pratt's first year in order to place as a second year student.
+Architecture portfolios should reflect work from all studios taken.
 The curriculum for each major is available online.
-The level of work in the transfer portfolio in addition to credits in courses taken are used to determine placement in Pratt's programs.
+The level of work in the transfer portfolio in addition to credits in courses taken are used to determine placement (freshman first semester, sophomore second semester, etc.) in Pratt's programs.
 Failure to show work from particular classes will affect the level of placement.
-Submit up to 40 images on slideroom at pratt.slideroom.com.
+Submit up to 40 images on Slideroom at pratt.slideroom.com.
 Your final credit evaluation will be completed when we have your final grades in your last semester.